3D rotation group: Topology

 Indeed, the ball with antipodal surface points identified is a smooth manifold, and this manifold is diffeomorphic to the rotation group.
 It is also diffeomorphic to the real 3-dimensional projective space $\mathbb{P}^3(\R),$ so the latter can also serve as a topological model for the rotation group.

 These identifications illustrate that SO(3) is connected but not simply connected.
 As to the latter, in the ball with antipodal surface points identified, consider the path running from the "north pole" straight through the interior down to the south pole.
 This is a closed loop, since the north pole and the south pole are identified.
-This loop cannot be shrunk to a point, since no matter how you deform the loop, the start and end point have to remain antipodal, or else the loop will "break open".
-In terms of rotations, this loop represents a continuous sequence of rotations about the z-axis starting (by example) at identity (center of ball), through south pole, jump to north pole and ending again at the identity rotation (i.e., a series of rotation through an angle φ where φ runs from 0 to 2π).
+This loop cannot be shrunk to a point, since no matter how it is deformed, the start and end point have to remain antipodal, or else the loop will "break open".
+In terms of rotations, this loop represents a continuous sequence of rotations about the z-axis starting (by example) at the identity (center of the ball), through the south pole, jumping to the north pole and ending again at the identity rotation (i.e., a series of rotation through an angle φ where φ runs from 0 to 2π).